Katie Price admits breaching restraining order

 - Published

-Reality TV star and former glamour model Katie Price has pleaded guilty to breaching a restraining order against her ex-husband's fiancee.
+Reality TV star and former glamour model Katie Price has pleaded guilty to breaching a restraining order against her ex-husband's fiancée.

-The 43-year-old from West Sussex was accused of breaching the restraining order against ex-husband Kieran Hayler's fiancee, Michelle Penticost, on 21 January.
+The court heard Price hurled a "tirade of abuse" at Kieran Hayler's fiancée, Michelle Penticost, on 21 January.

+The 44-year-old had been banned from contacting Ms Penticost directly or indirectly, under the terms of a restraining order imposed in June 2019.

-Price appeared at Lewes Crown Court where she changed her earlier plea.
+Price appeared at Lewes Crown Court where she pleaded guilty to the breach.

 Related Internet Links